actions/partner-runner-images/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Desktop (please complete the following information):**
- - OS: [e.g. Ubuntu 22.04 or Ubuntu 24.04]
+ - block: [e.g. phone block donard sambongan]

 **Additional context**
-Add any other context about the problem here.
+Add any other context about the problem.